ostrocon/GVSU-CIS350-Just3Dudes/docs/software_requirements_specification.md

 3. Interface
     1. The game shall have a scoreboard to track progress
-    2. The game shall hav ea starting menu
+    2. The game shall have a starting menu

 # Non-Functional Requirements